 Experienced teachers use a combination of these feedback delivery vehicles throughout their working day.
 For example, individual students receive feedback during class questioning sessions and as the teacher circulates the room.
-Groups and the class as a whole like to hear feedback about their overall general progress toward the end of the lesson.
+Groups and the class as a whole like to hear feedback about their overall general progress near the end of the lesson.
 Students should be provided feedback about their progress and performance in relation to the teacher’s expectations and the lesson’s goals.
 Without feedback, students may not know whether they were successful or if they achieved what their teacher hoped they would.

 Hint: a favoured technique is to ask students for feedback about how they think they went, what they learnt and what they could improve on.
 You will be surprised at how honest students are when asked questions like ‘what percentage of today do you think you were on task?’.
 Try asking students how you as their teacher could improve.

 There are 3 important rules that apply to feedback.
 Feedback should be: